chronicleworks/chronicle/docs/recording_provenance.md

 changed in the mutation, i.e calling `agent(..)` will return the identity of the agent, calling `startActivity(..)` the identity of the started activity.

-The `correlationId` property corresponds to the transaction id when running Chronicle with a backend ledger, or a randomly generated uuid when used in [in-memory](chronicle_architecture#development) mode.
+The `txId` property corresponds to the transaction id when running Chronicle with a backend ledger, or a randomly generated uuid when used in [in-memory](chronicle_architecture#development) mode.